pengcheng-dev/codingtest/OpenQuestions.md

 DROP TABLE TAccountTags_old;
 ```

+### 8. Impact to the Codebase
+Any classes related to `TAccountTags` need to be changed, from Entity class to Controller, as well as frontend changes.
+Deleting `year` field of `AccountTags` will make compile and unit tests fail.

 ## Considerations

 - **Downtime**: This approach aims to minimize downtime by performing most operations while the system is live and only requiring a brief switch period.